kmnkat/todo/README.md

 ### What I learned

-In this project I've used `.nodeName`{:.js} the first time.
+In this project I've used `.nodeName` the first time.
 It was a part of the event delegation logic.
 I found this event handling pattern very powerful and easy to code.

 ```js